 - The Lesbian and Gay Christian Movement is founded.

-- Singer Tom Robinson released ‘Glad To Be Gay’ with the London Lesbian and Gay Switchboard telephone number on the sleeve.
-Switchboard telephones immediately went mad.
+- Singer Tom Robinson releases “Glad to Be Gay” with the London Lesbian and Gay Switchboard telephone number on the sleeve.
+Switchboard telephones immediately go mad.

-- Gay News was prosecuted by Mary Whitehouse for ‘blasphemy’ after they had printed James Kirkup’s poem imagining a Roman centurion having gay sex with Jesus of Nazareth.
+- Gay News is prosecuted by Mary Whitehouse for “blasphemy” after they had printed James Kirkup’s poem imagining a Roman centurion having gay sex with Jesus of Nazareth.